kodadot/developers/developers/uniquery/index.md

 head:
   - - meta
     - name: description
       content: Uniquery is a GraphQL query builder for KodaDot, designed to simplify the process of building GraphQL queries for the KodaDot API.
-With Uniquery, developers can easily construct queries to retrieve collections, items, and events from the KodaDot indexer.
-The tool provides a set of exported functions that generate the corresponding GraphQL queries based on the desired parameters.
-Uniquery also offers a REST implementation for querying the indexer via RESTful routes.
-To get started with Uniquery, simply add it to your project using npm, yarn, or pnpm, import the necessary functions, and begin building your queries.
-The tool aims to make working with the KodaDot API more accessible and efficient for developers.
+Learn more.
 ---